Stem cell therapy and Diamond-Blackfan anaemia (DBA)

 Our stem cell releases for anemia

-To date, Future Health Biobank has released one cord blood stem cell samples for the successful treatment of Diamond-Blackfan anaemia.
+To date, Future Health Biobank has released one cord blood stem cell sample for the successful treatment of Diamond-Blackfan anaemia.
 The patient was a young boy who received the infusions of cord blood from their sibling.

 Many parents and healthcare professionals approach us seeking information for children that are diagnosed with anaemia.
 Our guidance for therapy page provides useful links to the latest developments in stem cell therapies.